intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/README.md

 ```
 bash start-spark-local.sh
 ```
-3.Run the spark pi example in cluster model
+3.Run the spark pi example in client model
 ``` bash
 bash /opt/run_spark_on_occlum_glibc.sh pi_client
 ```

-You can see executors by 'kubectl get pods | grep pi', and see Pi result in the container logs
+You can see executors by 'kubectl get pods | grep pi', and see Pi result in the container's log.

 ```bash
 Pi is roughly 3.1436957184785923